 Editor: Roger P. Smith, MD

 Alpha-fetoprotein is produced by the fetal liver.
 Levels rise during the second trimester.
 Values are expressed as MoMs (multiples of the median) for each specific week of gestation, and values greater than 2.5 MoMs are generally considered elevated.
-MOMS are typically corrected for maternal weight, race and diabetes.
-It is often elevated when there is an open fetal defect such as spina bifida, anencephaly, or an abdominal wall defect.
-The median MSAFP is reduced about 25% in women carrying a fetus with Down syndrome when compared to pregnancies with a normal fetus.
+MOMS are typically corrected for maternal weight, race, and diabetes.
+MSAFP is often elevated when there is an open fetal defect such as spina bifida, anencephaly, or an abdominal wall defect.
+The median MSAFP is reduced about 25% in women carrying a fetus with Trisomy 21 when compared to pregnancies with a normal chromosomal complement.

-Initial evaluation of a patient with an elevated MSAFP is ultrasonography.
+Patients with an elevated MSAFP should be initially evaluated with ultrasonography .
 If errors in dating are found, the MSAFP result should be reinterpreted or the test redrawn.
 Elevated levels of MSAFP should prompt careful anatomic evaluation for open defects of the spine or abdominal wall.
 Intracranial anatomic changes (e.g. “lemon sign”, “banana sign”) associated with spina bifida should also be evaluated.
 Amniocentesis to measure amniotic fluid AFP may be considered.
 Many experts believe that improvement in ultrasonography has largely supplanted the value of performing amniocentesis primarily to measure amniotic fluid AFP.
 Testing for fetal-to-maternal bleeding by Kleihauer-Betke staining may be considered, particularly in Rh negative patients.

 Back to Search Results